cruncher/sparky/README.md

 ### Looping over a collection

-Sparky has no syntax for looping over a collection.
-Instead, if data-model is an array or array-like collection object, Sparky automatically loops over it, cloning the corresponding DOM node for all the items in the collection.
+Sparky has no special syntax for looping over a collection.
+If data-model is an array or array-like collection object, Sparky automatically loops over it, cloning the corresponding DOM node for all the items in the collection.
+So the
-So the HTML:
+HTML:

     <ul>
         <li data-model="text.meta.contributors">